Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 **Solution**: Execute `DeployPackages.exe` again.
 It will regenerate the default administration settings.
 See [admin user](#AdminSetup).

 **Other:** In case of a server error, additional information on the error may be found in the Rhetos server log (`RhetosServer.log` file, by default).
-If needed, more verbose logging may be switched on by uncommenting the `<logger name="*" minLevel="Trace" writeTo="TraceLog" />` element in Rhetos server's `web.config`.
+If needed, more verbose logging of the authentication service may be switched on by adding `<logger name="AspNetFormsAuth.AuthenticationService" minLevel="Trace" writeTo="TraceLog" />` in Rhetos server's `web.config`.
+The trace log will be written to `RhetosServerTrace.log`.